RumblingLump/anxiety/scenes/act1.md

 hong({body:"0_sammich"});
 ```

-h: A lewd-what now?
+h: A lewd-what now?§

 `bb({eyes:"normal"});`

-b: The story arc was about how you can *CHOOSE* to build a healthy collaboration with your fear,
+b: The story arc was about how you can *CHOOSE* to build a healthy collaboration with your fear,§

 `bb({eyes:"normal_right"});`

-b: But replaying the game will give the same story, implying your *CHOICES* don't matter,
+b: But replaying the game will give the same story, implying your *CHOICES* don't matter,§

 `bb({eyes:"narrow_eyebrow"});`

-b: Thus showing a contradiction between the game's message and mechanics,
+b: Thus showing a contradiction between the game's message and mechanics,§

 `bb({eyes:"fear"});`

-b: Thus unraveling the fabric of this narrative universe,
+b: Thus unraveling the fabric of this narrative universe,§

 `bb({body:"fear"});`

-b: And then we'll--
+b: Och då kommer vi att--

 (#act1_replay_end)